 Also, free themes are not easily customizable and barely adaptable to your blog ideas, and you’ll have a hard time trying to make your blog look the way you want it to.

 On the other hand, choosing a premium theme comes with the following benefits:

 Benefits of a Premium WordPress Theme Over Free Alternatives:

-- Paid themes offer flexibility and easy customizability
+- The hosting company has Paid themes that offer flexibility and easy customizability

 - With paid themes, you get better customer support